mattiasnordqvist/Galactic-Waste-Management/ReadMe.md

 One of the modes of Galactic Waste Management is GreenField.
 This mode is used when you are developing a database from scratch.
 In GreenField, scripts are executed like this.

-### Create
+#### Create
-All scripts in the Create-folder will be executed if a database does not already exist.
+Script of ScriptType *Create* are run if a database does not exist.
 There is typically only one script here and it creates the database.

-### FirstRun
+//TODO: Let user configure how to check if database exist.

+#### Initialize
-All scripts in the FirstRun-folder are run if the database was just created or if it was just cleaned (more on that later).
+Script of ScriptType *Initialize* are run if the database was just created or if it was just cleaned (more on that later).
-By default, a script to create the table holding schema version information can be found here.
+*y default, a script to create the table holding schema version information can be found here.
+That table is called *SchemaVersionJournal*
+//TODO: Let user configurehow to check if initialize script should run.

-### vNext
+#### vNext
-Next, all scripts in vNext will be run.
-At this point, vNext contains all scripts for the first version.
-In Green Field, this folder typically contain CREATE TABLE-scripts for schema creation, and INSERT-scripts for content creation.
+Next, all scripts with ScriptType *vNext* will be run.
+At this point, *vNext* should contain all scripts for the first version.
+In GreenField, these scripts are typically CREATE TABLE-scripts for schema creation, and INSERT-scripts for content creation.
-Everytime the DatabaseUpdater runs, it will look for new, changed or removed scripts in this folder.
-If there are any script removed or changed, the database will be cleaned (more on that later) before all vNext scripts are run.
+Everytime the GreenField migration runs, it will look for new, changed or removed scripts in this folder.
+If there are any scripts removed or changed, the database will be cleaned (more on that later) before all vNext scripts are run.
-If there is only new scripts found, the will be run without cleaning the database first.
+If there is only new scripts found, they will be run without cleaning the database first.
 If all scripts are unchanged, nothing will be done here.

-### RunIfChanged
+#### RunIfChanged
-This folder contain scripts that will be run if they are new or changed.
+These scripts are run if they are new or changed.
 This folder typically contain stored procedures, views, triggers functions and the like.
-These scripts should typically be idempotent.
+These scripts must be idempotent.
-During Green Field development you can add and remove scripts from here as you like, since it easy to force a new clean migration.
+During GreenField development you can add and remove scripts from here as you like, since it easy to force a new clean migration.

-### Seed
+#### Seed
-Scripts in this folder are only run in Green Field.
+*Seed* type scripts are only run in GreenField.
 They typically contain data that aids the developers by creating some fake data.
 Changes or removal of any Seed scripts will trigger a clean migration, to ensure the data matches the schema.
 If the folder only contain Added files though, they will be run without cleaning and migrating the schema again.
+These are the last scripts executed before the migration is complete.

-### Drop
+#### Drop
-In any instance where the schema has to be cleaned (changed or removed vNext or Seed scripts), the scripts in this folder will be run.
+In any instance where the schema has to be cleaned (changed or removed vNext or Seed scripts), all scripts of type *Drop* will be run.

 All scripts in GreenField development will have version 'vNext' or 'local' (only seed scripts) in the SchemaVersionJournal table.
-Create/Drop/FirstRun-scripts are not journaled.
+Create/Drop/Initialize-scripts are not journaled.

 ### LiveField